SpartaHack/MHacks-IV-iOS/README.md

-hshacks-ios
+mhacks-ios
 ===========

-iOS App for HSHacks
+iOS App for MHacks

+Derived from HSHacks app

 (some parts are a little messy)